dennyzhang/code.dennyzhang.com/README.md

 - DFS, BFS
 - traverse: recursive and non-recursive way
 - Sum of left leaves: https://leetcode.com/problems/sum-of-left-leaves/description/
+- Get min and max depth of binary tree

 ## Why people would want to use your GitHub repo?
 - TODO: think about it!